genepattern/gpnotebook-website-docs/docs/programmatic.md

 ```
 Use the third CSV file output by the first FlowMeansCluster job.

-Note that unlike python variables which also use the ```{{ }}```  syntax, referencing GenePattern Job outputs in this manner only works within a the interface for a GenePattern analysis or  [UI Builder](#ui-builder) interface, and cannot be used directly in code cells.
+Note that unlike python variables which also use the ```{{ }}```  syntax, referencing GenePattern Job outputs in this manner only works within the interface for a GenePattern analysis or  [UI Builder](#ui-builder) interface, and cannot be used directly in code cells.  e.g.

 ![image](img/programmatic_job_result_syntax.png)